 The economic outcomes react both to the infection rates and the domestic containment and tariff policies.
-When the first wave of infection hits country A, its labor and therefore output decline by 22% (third row, third panel), significantly more than under laissez-faire.
+When the wave of infection hits country A, its labor and therefore output decline by 22% (third row, third panel), significantly more than under laissez-faire.
 Also differently from the laissez-faire case, labor and production in B increase during the peak in A, by more than 5%.
-This makes up for some of the lost output in country A, by shifting the consumption baskets consumed in both countries towards good B. Interestingly, consumption in country B, as defined in (45), first recovers together with consumption in Aand only collapses when the pandemic hits country B. In fact, when the second wave of infection hits country B, its consumption and labor decline significantly.
-As in the first wave, it is now country A's turn to make up for some of the lost production in B. The decline in both consumption and labor is much more drastic than in the laissez-faire case, because the planner internalizes the infection externalities within and between the two countries.
+This makes up for some of the lost output in country A, by shifting the consumption baskets consumed in both countries towards good B. Interestingly, consumption in country B, as defined in (45), first recovers together with consumption in A and only collapses when the pandemic hits country B. In fact, when the wave of infection hits country B, its consumption and labor decline significantly.
+Mirroring the wave of infection for country A, it is now country A's turn to make up for some of the lost production in B.

+The decline in both consumption and labor is much more drastic than in the laissez-faire case, because the planner internalizes the infection externalities within and between the two countries.
 The planner achieves these health and economic outcomes with a combination of domestic containment measures and tariffs (second row).
-The severity of domestic containment measures in each country roughly tracks the level of infection rates in the country, with some front-running due to rational expectations.
-On the other hand, tariffs have a pattern across time that is inversely symmetric between the two countries and very different from the one under laissez-faire.
-When the infection peaks in country A, the planner responds by raising tariffs drastically, to more than 60%, in country A, while imposing a negative tariff in country B, i.e. an import subsidy.
+The severity of domestic containment measures in each country roughly tracks the level of infection rates in the country, with some front-running due to rational expectations and prevention.
+In contrast, tariffs have a pattern across time that is inversely symmetric between the two countries and very different from the one under laissez-faire.
+When the infection peaks in country A, the planner responds by raising tariffs drastically, to more than 60%, in country A, while imposing a negative tariff in country B, i.e., an import subsidy.

-These tariffs are intriguing at a first pass because, in the first wave, they encourage both countries to consume more of country A's goods, which transmits the pandemic via consumptionand labor-induced interactions in country A and via imports to country B. However, these health costs are dominated by the economic benefits, which ultimately make it possible to tighten health standards without losing too much on the consumption side - as the tariffs raise the terms of trade for country A during the peak of the infection, its households earn higher wages by (33).
+These tariffs are intriguing at a first pass because, in the wave of infection for country A, they encourage both countries to consume more of country A's goods, which transmits the pandemic via consumption- and labor-induced interactions in country A and via imports to country B. However, these health costs are dominated by the economic benefits, which ultimately make it possible to tighten health standards without losing too much on the consumption side; in other words, tariffs raise the terms of trade for country A during the peak of the infection and its households earn higher wages by (33).
 Given the higher wages, households can even reduce infectious labor contacts without sacrificing total income, and can thus enjoy a higher level of consumption, for a given level of containment measures.

-Similarly, when the second wave of infection hits country B, the planner reverses the tariffs in both countries, leading to more favorable terms of trade for country B and supporting its households' consumption.
+Similarly, when the wave of infection hits country B, the planner reverses the tariffs in both countries, leading to more favorable terms of trade for country B and supporting its households' consumption.
 The tariffs act as a lever to change the terms of trade.
 Note that the planner raises the terms of trade by more than 40% in favor of country A during the peak of its pandemic, while they actually decrease under laissez-faire.
 Interestingly, this reversal of the terms of trade brought about by boosting tariffs allows for overall production to be maintained at higher and more efficient levels: there is further risk-sharing between the two countries by shifting production at the margin to the less infected country (third row, third panel).
-Since work becomes riskier (from a health standpoint) in country A during the first wave, households reduce labor supply there and production increases in country B, as the planner uses the asynchronous feature of the pandemic to not only shift consumption, but also production, between countries.
+Since work becomes riskier (from a health standpoint) in country A during its infection wave, households reduce labor supply there and production increases in country B, implying that the planner uses the asynchronous feature of the pandemic to not only shift consumption, but also production, between countries.